 IF CONTACT #1 THEN

 Take notes during your conversation.

-Answers phone to a late Let the person know you are responding to a late return or check-in by the individuals designated on the Float Plan.
+Let the person know you are responding to a late return or check-in by the individuals designated on the Float Plan.

-Determine if the person you are talking to, or anyone else at that location, has recently had contact with anyone on the vessel, and when and where that contact occurred.
-Are you still concerned about the safety or welfare of any persons on board the vessel?
+Answers phone Determine if the person you are ta to, or anyone else at that location, recently had contact with anyone oversel, and when and where that occurred.
+Are you still concerned about the or welfare of any persons on boar vessel?

 IF THEN

 Yes Continue with Step 4.

 No STOP.
 No further action is required.

-Does not answer phone Continue with Step 4.
+Does not answer phone Continue with Step 4